rachita-gautam/flash-chat/README.md

 ## Goal

-The objective of this Chat App is to learn how to incorporate Firebase into our Flutter apps.
-We'll be using Firebase Cloud Firestore as well as the Firebase authentication package to equip our app with a cloud-based NoSQL database and secure authentication methods.
+The objective of this Chat App was to learn how to incorporate Firebase into Flutter apps.
+We used Firebase Cloud Firestore as well as the Firebase authentication package to equip the app with a cloud-based NoSQL database and secure authentication methods.

-## What you will create
+## Final Output

-We’re going to build a modern messaging app where users can sign up and log in to chat.
+Built a modern messaging app where users can sign up and log in to chat.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/flash_chat_flutter_demo.gif)

-## What you will learn
+## Concepts learnt

 - How to incorporate Firebase into your Flutter projects.
 - How to use Firebase authentication to register and sign in users.